girlsdontcry/girlsdontcry.github.io/cv.md

 <div style="height: 1rem"></div>
 <div>
-	My research spans machine learning and computer vision.
+	My research focuses on trustworthy machine learning, computer vision, and multimodal foundation models, with an emphasis on enhancing deep learning algorithm safety and explainability.
+I achieve this through methods of architecture modification, multi-task learning, and visualizing model behavior under adversarial attacks.
+My work also spans application domains such as multimodal systems, object detection, object tracking, table representation learning, and structural health monitoring.
-	In particular, I have strong interests in building reliable algorithms and toolkits that understand, fortify and democratize AI security with an eye towards scalability and practicality in real-world settings.
+	I have strong interests in building reliable algorithms and toolkits that understand, fortify and democratize AI security with an eye towards scalability and practicality in real-world settings.
 	I am highly self-disciplined, strong risk-taking and fearlessness about working on novel approaches.
 	I got praise from my internship mentors about willingness to review technical approaches, receive and incorporate feedback,